Academic Language and Literacy Development

 One of the strongest predictors of reading comprehension in general and vocabulary development in particular is the amount of time students spend reading to themselves (Anderson, Wilson, and Fielding, 1988).
 A major reason for this powerful relationship is that books are much more likely to contain the vocabulary, text structures, and complex sentence patterns that are so characteristic of decontextualized language — the language of schools and higher education.

 Simple reading is not enough.
 Texts must be carefully selected to find the "just-right" match: one that is not too hard but not too easy.
 Chall, Jacobs, and Baldwin (1990) emphasize that challenging but comprehensible reading materials need to be part of students' reading diets.
 High interest, easy-vocabulary reading, while sometimes appropriate for building fluency, is not as likely to result in academic language growth.

 Reading for pleasure is the missing link in frameworks that simply contrast learning to read with reading to learn.
 Pleasure reading encourages the development of reading as a life-long habit and pastime while strengthening both academic language and fluency.
 Conditions for promoting this kind of reading include:

-- a wide variety of materials to read, including trade books and magazines (Gambrell, 1996), and
+- A wide variety of materials to read, including trade books and magazines (Gambrell, 1996)

 In an informal survey of middle school students in Texas, I found that a majority of students were willing to read if there were plenty of books to choose from and if there was nothing else to do.
 In a booklet, I suggested parents create a little "boredom" by turning off the TV and slowing down the hectic pace of their children's lives (Shefelbine, 1991).